section-engineering-education/engineering-education/articles/cryptography-in-computer-networking/index.md

 2. Stream Algorithms

 The data is encrypted because it streams instead of being retained in the system's memory to wait for a complete block.
-[More](https://en.wikipedia.org/wiki/Stream_cipher)

-Some common types of symmetric-key cryptography and [IDEA](https://en.wikipedia.org/wiki/International_Data_Encryption_Algorithm)

-AES is a symmetric block cipher that encrypts electronic data specifically to prevent unauthorized access.
-It consists of three block ciphers; AES-128, AES-192 and AES-256.
+[More](https://www.sciencedirect.com/topics/mathematics/stream-cipher).

 ### 2. Asymmetric Cryptography

 It can also be called public cryptography.
-Public-key cryptography uses two keys, which are a public and a private key.
+Public-key cryptography uses two keys, which are public and a private key.
 The public key can be freely distributed while the private key remains a mystery.
-The public key is used for cipher-text encryption of plaintext, while the private key is used for decryption of cipher-text into plain-text.
+The public key is used for cipher-text encryption of the plaintext, while the private key is used for decryption of cipher-text into plain-text.

 Some types of public-key cryptography include [RSA](https://www.tutorialspoint.com/cryptography_with_python/cryptography_with_python_understanding_rsa_algorithm.htm), the elliptic curve digital signature algorithm.
- ]

 Revrest-Shamir-Adleman is the safest method of data encryption.
 Its keys are usually 1024 or 2048 bits long.
 RSA is public-key cryptography, so uses both public and private keys for data encryption and decryption, respectively.

 Keys for the RSA algorithm are generated in the following [example](https://www.geeksforgeeks.org/how-to-solve-rsa-algorithm-problems/):